-This concentration provides maximum flexibility for students seeking careers in the biological sciences.
-The Applied Biological Sciences core provides a foundation in the biological sciences; required courses in chemistry and physics complete the general science requirements.
-Students intending to pursue research careers in biology and postgraduate studies may find this concentration appropriate.
-In addition, the concentration is designed for students planning to enter professional programs in the health care professions such as medicine, medical technology, epidemiology, dentistry, optometry, pharmacy, physical therapy, podiatry, public health, and physician's assistant programs.
+This concentration offers students the opportunity to acquire a rigorous education in the biological and related sciences while providing flexibility to meet specific student interests.
+Students who plan to pursue research careers and postgraduate studies in biology, environmental biotechnology, and ecology may find this concentration appropriate.
+In addition, the concentration is designed for students planning to enter the health professions, including animal health, medicine, medical technology, epidemiology, dentistry, physical therapy, public health, and physician's assistant programs.

 Students planning to enter professional programs need to include two semester sequences in physics and organic chemistry in their programs of study.
 BCH 361 Principles of Biochemistry is also suggested.